Farama-Foundation/Gymnasium/docs/introduction/basic_usage.md

 First, an environment is created using :meth:`make` with an additional keyword ``"render_mode"`` that specifies how the environment should be visualised.
 See :meth:`Env.render` for details on the default meaning of different render modes.
 In this example, we use the ``"LunarLander"`` environment where the agent controls a spaceship that needs to land safely.

 After initializing the environment, we :meth:`Env.reset` the environment to get the first observation of the environment along with an additional information.
-For initializing the environment with a particular random seed or options (see environment documentation for possible values) use the ``seed`` or ``options`` parameters with :meth:`reset`.
+For initializing the environment with a particular random seed or options (see the environment documentation for possible values) use the ``seed`` or ``options`` parameters with :meth:`reset`.

 As we wish to continue the agent-environment loop until the environment ends, which is in an unknown number of timesteps, we define ``episode_over`` as a variable to know when to stop interacting with the environment along with a while loop that uses it.

-Next, the agent performs an action in the environment, :meth:`Env.step` that takes a select actions (in this case random with ``env.action_space.sample()``) to update the environment.
+Next, the agent performs an action in the environment, :meth:`Env.step` executes the select actions (in this case random with ``env.action_space.sample()``) to update the environment.
 This action can be imagined as moving a robot or pressing a button on a games' controller that causes a change within the environment.
 As a result, the agent receives a new observation from the updated environment along with a reward for taking the action.
 This reward could be for instance positive for destroying an enemy or a negative reward for moving into lava.
 One such action-observation exchange is referred to as a **timestep**.

 However, after some timesteps, the environment may end, this is called the terminal state.
-For instance, the robot may have crashed, or the agent have succeeded in completing a task, the environment will need to stop as the agent cannot continue.
+For instance, the robot may have crashed, or may have succeeded in completing a task, the environment will need to stop as the agent cannot continue.
 In gymnasium, if the environment has terminated, this is returned by :meth:`step` as the third variable, ``terminated``.
 Similarly, we may also want the environment to end after a fixed number of timesteps, in this case, the environment issues a truncated signal.
 If either of ``terminated`` or ``truncated`` are ``True`` then we end the episode but in most cases users might wish to restart the environment, this can be done with `env.reset()`.
 ```

 ## Action and observation spaces